Mery-e/datascienceproject/README.md

 ```

 ## Important Notes

-- **Absolute Paths**: Make sure to use absolute paths for all file operations as relative paths may cause issues.
 - **Time-Consuming Operations**: Some operations, particularly those involving large datasets and batch processing, can be time-consuming.